-152. Annual estimates and appropriation
+152. Annual estimates And appropriation

-- (1) The President shall cause the Secretary of State responsible for finance to prepare and lay before the National 6 of 2001 Assembly at least thirty days before the end of the financial year, estimates of the revenue and expenditure of The Gambia for the following financial year.
-The estimates shall include any estimates which, under this Constitution, are to be submitted directly to the President by the Chief Justice or any other authority for presentation by the President to the National Assembly. - (1A) The National Assembly shall, within fourteen days of the estimates being laid before it, give consideration to and approve the estimates.
-Subsection (2) (Deleted by No. 6 of 2001) - (3) when estimate of expenditure have been approved by the National Assembly, an Appropriation Bill shall be introduced in the National Assembly for the issue from the Consolidated Fund of the sums necessary to meet that expenditure (other than expenditure charge on the Consolidated Fund), under separate votes for the several services required and for the purposes specified there in. - (3A) The National Assembly shall, within seven days of the introduction of the Appropriation Bill, give consideration to and pass the Bill. - (4) In addition to presenting the estimates for the following financial year, the President may cause to be prepared and presented to the National Assembly- - (a) fiscal and monetary programmes and plans for economic and social development covering periods exceeding one year, and
+1. The President shall cause the Secretary of State responsible for finance to prepare and lay before the National Assembly at least thirty days before the end of the financial year, estimates of the revenue and expenditure of The Gambia for the following financial year.
+The estimates shall include any estimates which, under this Constitution, are to be submitted directly to the President by the Chief Justice or any other authority for presentation by the President to the National Assembly.

+1A.
+The National Assembly shall, within fourteen days of the estimates being laid before it, give consideration to and approve the estimates.

+3. When estimate of expenditure have been approved by the National Assembly, an Appropriation Bill shall be introduced in the National Assembly for the issue from the Consolidated Fund of the sums necessary to meet that expenditure (other than expenditure charge on the Consolidated Fund), under separate votes for the several services required and for the purposes specified there in.

+3A.
+The National Assembly shall, within seven days of the introduction of the Appropriation Bill, give consideration to and pass the Bill.

+4. In addition to presenting the estimates for the following financial year, the President may cause to be prepared and presented to the National Assembly-

-- (b) estimates of revenue and expenditure in respect of such programmes and plans. - (5) The chief Justice and any other authority which is entitled to draw up its own estimates for presentation by the president to the National Assembly shall provides the President with such estimates at least ninety days before the end of the previous financial year. - (6) An Act of the National Assembly may make provision to give effect to this section.
+- a. fiscal and monetary programmes and plans for economic and social development covering periods exceeding one year, and - b. estimates of revenue and expenditure in respect of such programmes and plans.

+5. The chief Justice and any other authority which is entitled to draw up its own estimates for presentation by the president to the National Assembly shall provide the President with such estimates at least ninety days before the end of the previous financial year.

+6. An Act of the National Assembly may make provision to give effect to this section.

-153 Supplementary Appropriation
+153. Supplementary Appropriation

-- (1) subject to section 154, if in respect of any financial year it is found that the amount appropriated under the Appropriation Act is insufficient or that a need has arisen for a purpose for which no amount has been appropriated by that Act a supplementary estimate showing the sums required shall be laid before the National Assembly before the expenditure has been incurred. - (2) Where a supplementary estimate or estimates have been approved by the National Assembly, a supplementary appropriation Bill shall be introduced into the National Assembly for the appropriation of the sums so approved.
-Provided that the President shall not authorise any expenditure from the contingencies Fund in excess of one percent of the estimates approved by the National Assembly for the current year before he or she has caused a supplementary estimate in respect of such excess a expenditure to be presented to the Nation Assembly. - (2) where any advance is made from the Contingencies Fund, a supplementary estimate shall be presented, and a Supplementary Appropriation Bill shall be introduced for the purpose of replacing the amount so advanced with ninety days of the advance being made.
+1. subject to section 154, if in respect of any financial year it is found that the amount appropriated under the Appropriation Act is insufficient or that a need has arisen for a purpose for which no amount has been appropriated by that Act a supplementary estimate showing the sums required shall be laid before the National Assembly before the expenditure has been incurred.

+2. Where a supplementary estimate or estimates have been approved by the National Assembly, a supplementary appropriation Bill shall be introduced into the National Assembly for the appropriation of the sums so approved.

+154. Contingencies Fund

+1. An Act of the National Assembly may make provision for the establishment of a Contingencies Fund and for authorising the President to make advances from that fund if he or she is satisfied that there has arisen an unforeseen and urgent need for expenditure for which no other provision exists:

+Provided that the President shall not authorise any expenditure from the contingencies Fund in excess of one percent of the estimates approved by the National Assembly for the current year before he or she has caused a supplementary estimate in respect of such excess a expenditure to be presented to the Nation Assembly.

+• Spending bills

+Economic plans

+2. Where any advance is made from the Contingencies Fund, a supplementary estimate shall be presented, and a Supplementary Appropriation Bill shall be introduced for the purpose of replacing the amount so advanced with ninety days of the advance being made.